PupilTong/CS611/TerminalUIEngine/readme.md

 Hammer_Euv is a terminal UI engine based on my CS 611 OOD homework 4.
 The basic idea is I prefer to deal with my assignment tasks by using front-end way/patterns/styles.

+*The name `Euv` is an reversion of `Vue`, a famous front-end freamwork*
 ## Artchiture
 ### Intefaces
 #### ModelProperty

-This interface defines essential methods for two-way binding properties in model.
-The ViewModel could use this interface and Reflection(will be introduced later) to interating all ModelProperty in your Model.
+This interface defines essential methods for two-way binding properties in the model.
+The ViewModel could use this interface and Reflection(will be introduced later) to interacting all ModelProperty in your Model.

 #### View